 - Best solar panel installation services

-Within this content, the blogger will include hyperlinks that direct readers to the solar panel company’s website – where the readers learn more about their installation services.
+Within this context, the blogger will include hyperlinks that direct readers to the solar panel company’s website – where the readers learn more about their installation services.
 Ideally, the link should lead to a sales page or offer.
-If the reader decides to purchase the solar panel services, the blogger will receive a commission from the company.
+If the reader decides to purchase solar panel services, the blogger will receive a commission from the company.

 This commission can either be a percentage of the total product/service price or a fixed fee that both parties can mutually settle beforehand.
 Business owners must also predefine what counts as a qualified sale.

 Also, in this setting, the blogger is acting as an affiliate marketer for the solar panel company or a lead generator.

 Does that mean pay-per-sale is a lead-generation model?
 And is there a difference between PPS marketing and affiliate marketing?
 Read below!